 What are you living and traveling in?
 Did you build the interior yourself or did you buy it pre-built?

-TWe are traveling in a 2002 Dodge Ram 1500 conversion van.
-We built the inside ourselves with almost no experience.
+We are traveling in a 2002 Dodge Ram 1500 high top conversion van.
+We converted our van into a camper ourselves with almost no experience.
 We actually want to get into furniture building after this experience.

 It’s very addicting – building something and having it look decent enough and thinking “Oh wow, I wouldn’t need to buy that in the future – I can just make my own!”

 How long have you been living in your van?
 Do you live in it full time or part time?